lnashier/fastly/docs/project.md

   convenient to return an identifier used for retrieval at a later time.
 - [x] Application must accept a GET request with a file name/identifier and retrieve it using the library.
 The file contents must be returned to the caller in the response.
-- [ ] Application should appropriately handle edge cases (return an error response)
+- [x] Application should appropriately handle edge cases (return an error response) when:
-    - [x] When a key does not exist.
+    - [x] A key does not exist.
-    - [ ] Content is not consistent.
+    - [x] Content is not consistent.
 - [ ] Application must have at least one test.